oVirt/ovirt-site/source/feature/detailedquota.html.md

 2. Audit - Only warning messages would be performed when Quota restrictions will be violated.
 3. Enforce - Will be enforced the restrictions completely and should prevent the command from executing.

-For example, the following configuration is a Quota created for R&D Team:
+For example, the following Quota configuration, is for R&D team:

 *   *Name*: DevelQuota
 *   *Description*: Quota configured for R&D team